 Little Red Book:

-Twist & Drink are a child-friendly drink brand from Austria launched in 1973.
+Twist & Drink is a child-friendly drink brand from Austria launched in 1973.
 The juices are all made with natural mountain spring water.
-There are a range of different fruit flavours highlighted by the bold colours and unique designs of their bottles.
-They are a family owned company who now produce over 50 million bottles of the popular kids’ drink each year.
-They currently sell in over 20 countries and wanted to strat the chinese adventure.
+There is a range of different fruit flavors highlighted by the bold colors and unique designs of their bottles.
+They are a family-owned company that now produces over 50 million bottles of the popular kids’ drink each year.
+They currently sell in over 20 countries and wanted to start the Chinese adventure.

 They had no reputation and little visibility on Chinese online platforms.
 Many parents in China are discerning and research extensively online before making purchases.
 They buy brands for their Children and if the brand is not established they will not buy, regardless of the quality.

 Weibo: the creation of an Official Account, new content posts were launched 5 days a week at peak times to increase views and interaction.